A new rower wandered around the boathouse, looking at the rowing shells

 What-gives observation: The hull design of 2017 looks remarkably similar to the hull design of 1900.
 That’s pretty cool, but also a little funky.

-3. What Gives With The Outer Layer Of A Rowing Shell?
+3. What Is In The Outer Layer Of A Rowing Shell?

 The outer layer (aka “skin”) is the hard outer surface of a shell.